BananaAcid/ai-operator/README.md

 ## `drivers.ts`

-This file holds Ollama, OpenAI and Googles API in simple selfcontained files.
+This file holds Ollama, OpenAI and Google's API in simple self-contained files.

 No dependencies are used: it uses `fetch()` to connect to the REST API endpoints of the mentioned APIs.